Alexander Marinesko: Wilhelm Gustloff and Steuben

 Before sinking the Wilhelm Gustloff, Alexander Marinesko had been facing a court martial due to his problems with alcohol.
-Despite his success with the sinkings, he was deemed "not suitable to be a hero".
+After the sinkings, he was deemed "not suitable to be a hero".
 He was only awarded the Order of the Red Banner.
-He was demoted to lieutenant and dishonorably discharged from the navy in October 1945, following war's end.
+He was demoted to lieutenant in September 1945 and dishonorably discharged from the navy a month later, following war's end.

 In 1960 Marinesko was reinstated as captain third class and granted a full pension.
 In 1963 he was given the traditional ceremony due a captain upon his successful return from a mission, which he had not received in 1945.
-He died from cancer three weeks later on 25 November 1963 he was buried at the Bogoslovskoe Cemetery in St. Petersburg.
+He died from cancer three weeks later on 25 November 1963.
+He was buried at the Bogoslovskoe Cemetery in St. Petersburg.
 In 1990 Marinesko was posthumously awarded Hero of the Soviet Union by President Mikhail Gorbachev, after rehabilitation of the late submarine commander by the newspaper Izvestia.